logo

 Perf 13½x14

 In November 1935, the stamp was issued perf 13½x14.
-Although it was a comb head, the corners show the characteristics of a line perf.
+Although it was a comb head, the corners show the characteristics of a line perf as can be seen in the plate block on the right.

 To try and get a better print, this printing was on damp paper and the gum, which was thick and brown, was added after the sheets had been printed.